The above link is to an article entitled;

 9]Substituting Natural Gas for coal.
 Ironic isn't it?
 In that Natural Gas is a fossil fuel and most biologists would say, "BURN IT ALL"

 It all comes down to molecules.
-Natural Gas leaves nothing but water and some CO2.
+Natural Gas leaves nothing but water.
 It would be awesome if you could grow something similar .....

 The remaining solutions are most likely useful if they are not subsidized while forests are still being incinerated.
 6,7, 8, 12